 Imagine being inside a Mickey Mouse cartoon short!
 Anything can happen aboard Mickey & Minnie’s Runaway Railway, where guests burst through the Chinese Theatre movie screen and join Mickey Mouse, Minnie Mouse, and pals on a wacky adventure.
 This first ride-through attraction themed to Mickey Mouse and Minnie Mouse features dazzling visual effects, a lovable theme song, and surprising twists and turns that is fun for the entire family.

-Even though the attraction was only open for eleven days before the parks were shut down in March 2020 due to the COVID-19 threat, the attraction was met with rave reviews from us and guests at its opening.
+The attraction has had nothing but rave reviews from guests since its opening.
 No matter what your opinion on the new style of animation of the Mickey Shorts, anyone who loves Mickey Mouse will enjoy this attraction.
 The theme song is catchy, and the story is fun, and the attraction involves fun thrills for the whole family.
 We really think kids, in particular, will absolutely love it.
 We know many mourn The Great Movie Ride, but this attraction is all about placing you inside the world of a Mickey Short.
 Children can connect easily with Mickey and friends.
 They probably had no idea who Humphry Bogart is or the other films that were featured in the Great Movie Ride.
 This attraction is a worthy replacement, and we are overdue for a Mickey-themed attraction.
 We really hope people will give it a chance.

 8 – Mickey Shorts Theater